- 16 Jan 2026

 - PDF

-Connecting your reporting button to Red Canary.
+Connecting your reporting button to a Red Canary

-Managing reported phishes in Red Canary.
+Viewing reported phishes in the Red Canary portal

 Prerequisites